maybeanerd/iu-tech-talk/slides.md

 image: /images/fediverse-v1.2.png
 ---

-# What is the Fediverse aka.
-Social Web
-- A giant Network of social media services.
+# Fediverse: Overview

 - Federated: Platforms are independent but can interact with eachother.
 - Users can interact with users of any platform.
+- powered by ActivityPub

 <!--
-The Fediverse -> Social Web

-giant network of social media services, federated using ActivityPub

 Federation: platforms independent, but can interact with eachother

 This also means that users can interact with users of any platform that is part of the Fediverse